aws/aws-cdk/packages/aws-cdk/README.md

 CDK migrate is currently experimental and may have breaking changes in the future.

-Generates a ready-to-synthesize CDK application from an existing CloudFormation JSON/YAML template.
+Generates a CDK application from an existing JSON/YAML CloudFormation template.
-Takes a CloudFormation template as input from either a local file specified with `--from-path`, or from a deployed Cloudformation stack using `--from-stack`.
+Takes a valid CloudFormation template as input from either a local file specified with `--from-path`, or from a deployed Cloudformation stack using `--from-stack`.
 Generates a CDK application which will synthesize a CloudFormation template with identical resource configurations to the provided template.
 The generated application will be initialized in the current working directory with a single stack where